ezeoleaf/awesome-golang-repositories/README.md

 [Go-1-2-Proposal---Immutability](https://github.com/romshark/Go-1-2-Proposal---Immutability): A a Go 1/2 language feature proposal to immutability
 [powerline-go](https://github.com/justjanne/powerline-go):  A beautiful and useful low-latency prompt for your shell, written in go
 [slack-term](https://github.com/erroneousboat/slack-term): Slack client for your terminal
 [kingpin](https://github.com/alecthomas/kingpin): CONTRIBUTIONS ONLY: A Go (golang) command line and flag parser
+[rsrc](https://github.com/akavel/rsrc): Tool for embedding .ico & manifest resources in Go programs for Windows.